 Ankle Crawl Tattoo

 For more intricate tattoo pairs, keep the elements as similar as possible—one line thickness, one overall design, and one placement.
-These tattoos spread up the ankle onto the lower leg as well as onto the foot, though the simple details keep it from overwhelming the area.
+These tattoos spread up the ankle onto the lower leg as well as onto the foot, though the simple details keep from overwhelming the area.

 Double Rose Leg Tattoo